What's been added recently?

 BREAKING AWAY RESOURCES

-We recently sold a batch of games thanks to a mention in Cycling magazine and as most of these purchasers are unlikely to be regular gamers, it has finally prompted me to write a quick guide to the first couple of turns of Breaking Away.
+We once sold a batch of games thanks to a mention in Cycling magazine and as most of these purchasers are unlikely to be regular gamers, it has finally prompted me to write a quick guide to the first couple of turns of Breaking Away.

 On the resources page we have added some very nice colour game aids: an A4 colour movement log sheet and an A4 colour Sprint Cards sheet.
 Both are in PDF format.
 Beware, the Sprint Cards file is about 5Mb in size.

 I only wish I could remember who sent these to us about 3 years ago, so I could credit them.
 If it was you, please get in touch!